 QuickBooks doesn't show its purchase order (PO) feature unless you told it during the EasyStep Interview that you want to use purchase orders.
-If you now think you want to use them, choose Edit Preferences.
-When QuickBooks displays the Preferences dialog box, click the Purchases & Vendors button, click the Company Preferences tab, and then check the Inventory and Purchase Orders Are Active check box.
+If you now think you want to use them, choose Edittipereferences.
+When QuickBooks displays the Preferences dialog box, click the Items & Inventory button, click the Company Preferences tab, and then select the Inventory and Purchase Orders Are Active check box.

-14. Move the cursor to the Item column, and enter a name for the item.
+14. Move the cursor to the Item column and enter a name for the item.

 Notice the down arrow in this column.
 Click the arrow to see the Items list.
 Does the item that you're paying for appear on this list?
 If so, click it.
-If not, choose Add New from the top of the list, and fill out the New Item window (refer to Chapter 3).
+If not, choose Add New from the top of the list and fill out the New Item window.
+(Read about this in Chapter 3.)